Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 The leading experts of Authentication systems globally are moving towards multiple factor authentication.
 Being able to satisfy multiple assertions of "something I ...".

 If we use Blockchain in the first system we are only able to have a single factor of authentication.
-This is unacceptable given leading researching into authentication.
+This is unacceptable given leading research and evidence into secure authentication.

 If we use Blockchain in the second system, we allow the Authentication Process to have many credentials that *all* must be validated.
 This is a good thing!
 However, at this point we are using Blockchain as an over-complex form of public-private key crypto.
 We still must have the third party of trust able to assert the validity of our multiple credentials!
 This again leads to "someone can impersonate my account".